ravisundriyalca/Interview-Questions/README.md

 ---

 By following these steps, your browser successfully retrieves and displays the Amazon.com webpage.
-This process happens in milliseconds, thanks to the highly optimized infrastructure and technologies used by Amazon.
+This process happens in milliseconds.